 Codebook categories are used mainly to organize codes in a hierarchical way.
 By default, categories cannot be assigned to text segments and frequency statistics can only be computed on codes, not on their categories.
 This restriction has been implemented to maintain the independence of observations required by some routines available in QDA Miner, like clustering or multidimensional scaling.
 However, you may sometimes wish to obtain descriptive statistics at a category level.
 While you could transform codes within a category into a single code by merging all codes underneath this category (using the CODES | MERGE command), such a solution results in a permanent loss of information since all coding made using those codes are replaced with a single code.
 The VIRTUAL GROUPING function allows you to temporarily group all codes in a category and instruct QDA Miner to compute frequencies and obtain statistics at the category level without reporting statistics on codes underneath it.
-For example, if a category named POSITIVE contains five codes, by default, the CODING FREQUENCIES command will report statistics to each of those.
-If you virtually group codes in this category, the same command will no longer display statistics will also result in a single variable containing frequency data for the whole category.
+For example, if a category named POSITIVE contains five codes, by default, the CODING FREQUENCIES command will report statistics on each of those.
+If you virtually group codes in this category, the same command will no longer display statistics to each code, but only a single line of statistics for the POSITIVE category.
+Export coding statistics will also result in a single variable containing frequency data for the whole category.